jariarkko/arch-model-t/observations.md

-resource, the server is aware of the top-level page that the resource is used on, through the use of the Referer HTTP header {{RFC7231}}. those loads include a Referer header which contains the top-level page that the subresource is being loaded from.
+resource, the server is aware of the top-level page that the resource is used on, through the use of the Referer HTTP header {{RFC7231}}. those loads include a Referer header which contains the top-level page from which that subresource is being loaded.

 The combination of these features makes it possible to track a user across the Web.
 The tracker convinces a number of content sites ("first